St Michael at Plea: Redundancy

 In 1971, the church closed.
-The church stood empty until it came under ownership of the Norwich Historic Churches Trust, allowing for its use as an antiques market with a café in its chancel.
+It stood empty until it came under ownership of the Norwich Historic Churches Trust, allowing for its use as an antiques market with a café in its chancel.
 It became an Society for Promoting Christian Knowledge bookshop and café in 2004, and later became Revelation, an independent Christian bookshop with a tearoom.

 In 2024, the owners of TipsyJar, a cocktail bar on Redwell Street in the city, applied for an outdoor drinking area on the former church's grounds.
 This was opposed by some locals.
-Separate plans to convert the church into a piano bar in 2025 faced similar opposition, though Norwich City Council granted this second application for an alcohol licence to John Naylor, who stated it would be "a conversational, slightly cultured place, all-seated with a grand piano."
-It will host up to 130 people, and will be known as The Church, opening in 2026.
+Separate plans to convert the church into a piano bar in 2025 faced similar opposition, though Norwich City Council granted this second application for an alcohol licence to John Taylor, who stated it would be "a conversational, slightly cultured place, all-seated with a grand piano."
+It was expected to host up to 130 people, and would be known as The Church, opening in 2026.
+In April that year, it won an appeal to the Planning Inspectorate that allowed it to stay open until 2am.